system-zero/system-zero/data/docs/la.md

       'α' => 945

-    in the case the value is the codepoint of the UTF8 byte sequence.
+    in this case the value is the codepoint of the UTF8 byte sequence.

     They can be also specified in hexadecimal notation using this form: